Being Healthy and Weightless

 Why more complex carbohydrates?

-Simple carbohydrates can cause sudden increases in blood sugar levels.
-Whereas, complex carbohydrates DOES NOT!
-Thus, eating more complex carbohydrate food is healthier.
+Simple carbohydrates is said they can cause sudden increases in blood sugar levels.
+Whereas, complex carbohydrates are believed not to.
+Thus, eating more complex carbohydrate food is viewed as healthier.

-This is because complex carbohydrates take longer to be broken down for absorption into the bloodstream, hence blood sugar level increase is very gradual, helping to prevent Type 2 diabetes and making sure less sugar turns into fat.
+This is because complex carbohydrates take longer to be broken down for absorption into the bloodstream, hence blood sugar level increase is very gradual, and thus may help to prevent Type 2 diabetes and help so that less sugar turns into fat.

 Additionally, complex carbohydrates contain lots of fibre, vitamins, minerals and antioxidants – they are considered “good carbs”.
 On the other hand, simple carbohydrates do not need to be broken down much to be absorbed into the bloodstream, hence can flood into the bloodstream, causing blood sugar spikes.
 Thus, simple carbohydrates are considered “bad carbs”.